digitopvn/diginext/DEVELOPER.md

 Instead, for a quicker feedback cycle, you can run `npm run compile -- --watch` to make a fresh build and instruct TypeScript to watch for changes and only compile what code you've changed.

 Once TypeScript finishes compiling your changes, you can run `npm run test-fast` (instead of `test`), to trigger a test without causing a full recompile, which allows you to edit and check your changes much faster.

-## Using Docker

-To run your tests you need dbms installed on your machine.
-Alternatively, you can use docker with all dbms images inside it.
-To use dbms for your tests from docker simply run `docker-compose up` in the root of the project.
-Once all images are fetched and run you can run tests.

-- The docker image of mssql-server needs at least 3.25GB of RAM.
-- Make sure to assign enough memory to the Docker VM if you're running on Docker for Mac or Windows